mobiletest2016/machine-learning-articles/articles/how-to-use-binary-categorical-crossentropy-with-keras.md

 Well, what you need to know first is this: **binary crossentropy** works with **binary classification problems**, which is a difficult term for the _simple observation_ that your sample either belongs to class one (e.g. "diabetes") or class zero ("no diabetes").
 Binary classification in most cases boils down to a true/false problem, where you want to classify new samples into one class or another.

-This also means that in your training set, each feature vector out of the many that your set contain (a feature vector contains the descriptive variables that together represent some relationship about the pattern you wish to discover) belongs to one of two targets: zero or one, or \[latex\]{ 0, 1 }\[/latex\].
+This also means that in your training set, each feature vector out of the many that your set contain (a feature vector contains the descriptive variables that together represent some relationship about the pattern you wish to discover) belongs to one of two targets: zero or one, or ${ 0, 1 }$.

 Now, if we take a look at the [high-level machine learning process](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/about-loss-and-loss-functions.md/#the-high-level-supervised-learning-process) for supervised learning problems (which classification belongs to), we see that training encompasses many _forward passes_ - you essentially feed your training set to the current model, generate predictions, compare them to the actual targets, compute a loss value (hey, that's what we cover today!) and subsequently optimize by slightly adapting the model's internals.
 That way, you hope that your model improves when you repeat the process, eventually finding a model that performs really well.